Kevin Downing is in his third season at Virginia as the defensive tackles coach.

-Downing just completed his third season as an assistant coach at Navy, where he oversaw the defensive ends and raider (outside linebacker) positions in the Midshipmen multiple 4-2-5 defensive scheme.
+Prior to joining the Cavalier staff, he spent three seasons as an assistant coach at Navy, where he oversaw the defensive ends and raider (outside linebacker) positions in the Midshipmen multiple 4-2-5 defensive scheme.

-Navy was 4-8 in 2021 including a 17-13 victory against Army where the Cadets were held to a season low for points.
+In his last season at the Academy, Navy was 4-8 in 2021 including a 17-13 victory against Army where the Cadets were held to a season low for points.
 The Navy defense limited Army to 232 yards of total offense and just 124 rushing yards, almost 180 yards below its season average and the Cadets’ lowest total of the season.

 In 2020, after a slow start, the Navy defense finished the year with a flurry, holding Memphis (205 yards), Tulsa (296) and Army (162) to under 300 yards of total offense.
 It was the first time a Navy defense had achieved that feat since 1997 when the Mids did it in seven-consecutive games.